tobbelobb/line-collision-detector/linc/README.md

 The test setup deserves some more explanation.
 There are two kinds of tests:

-#### Functional tests
+#### Functional tests (testscripts)
+These are the ones called for example `somename.testscript`.
 These tests are the tests written in build2's own Testscript language.
 They are basically bash-scripts linked to executable build targets.
-They run the linc executable and matches expected output based on input.
+They run the associated executable (in our example: `somename`) and matches expected output based on input.
+Associations between executables and testscripts are created in the buildfile as part of the test build process.

-#### Test binaries
+#### Unit tests
-These are tests of each individual class, written in c++.
+These are written in c++.
-They are compiled into binaries with filenames ending with `.test`.
+They are defined in files `somename.test.cxx`, who are compiled into executables `somename.test`.
-The test binaries end up in the same `../linc-out` directory where the main `linc` binary itself ends up.
+The test executables end up in the same `../linc-out` directory where the main `linc` binary itself ends up.
 They are also symlinked from the source directory like the `linc` binary.
+To run a unit tests means to execute its executable with no arguments.

+Note that we can associate a test executable with a testscript.
+The file names will be `somename.test.testscript`.
+In the testscript we can give the test executable arguments and check the output.
+So we can create functional tests based on unit tests.

+#### Automatic magic
+Also note that the buildfile need not be changed for new `.test.cxx`, `.test.hxx`, or `.testscript` files to be compiled and executed together with the other tests by the `b test` command.

+New `.hxx` and `.cxx` files are also automatically compiled into both main executable and unit test executables.

+Both build and unit testing is incremental, so only meaningfully changed source code is compiled and tested with `b` and `b test`.

 Build2 is nice, but not widely used, so many will need to skim through it's [docs](https://build2.org/build2/doc/build2-build-system-manual.xhtml) to fully control how this project is built and managed.